kuflex/KuStudio/README.md

 Download binaries for OSX and Windows at https://sourceforge.net/p/kustudio

+(On Mac OS: before running, please open Terminal, drag there "remove_quarantine.sh" and press Enter.
+We need to do it to remove "quarantine flags" which Mac OS sets on downloaded files)

 1. Run KuStudio
 2. Open project "DemoProject.kus" in KuStudio,
 3. Run demo visualization "OSC-Demo-oF"